darrelmiller/api-manifest/draft-miller-api-manifest.md

 Optional parameters:  n/a

 Encoding considerations:  Encoding considerations are identical to those specified for the "application/json" media type.
-See {{!RFC7159}}.
+See {{JSON}}.

 Security considerations:  TBD.